gurunandan-bhat/fcg/content/guild/members/kirubhakarpurushothaman.md

 linktree = 'https://linktr.ee/kirubhakarpurushothaman'
 +++

-Kirubhakar Purushothaman is a Principal Correspondent with Indian Express and is based out of Chennai.
-He has been writing about Tamil cinema and OTT content for the past eight years across top media houses like India Today and Deccan Chronicle.
+Kirubhakar Purushothaman is a Principal Correspondent with News 18 and is based out of Chennai.
+He has been writing about Tamil cinema and OTT content for the past eight years across top media houses like India Today, Indian Express and Deccan Chronicle.